chintanbhargave/Python/WebsiteBlocker/README.txt

     Conditions
         uncheck start the task only if the computer is on AC power

-Run using cmd as administrator
+Run using cmd as administrator.

+Task Manager can be used to track the program is running or not.